monpeco/HKUx-HKU_08x/module3-Alternative-Finance/module3.md

 #### Module 3 Alternative Finance   3.5 Crowdfunding – Regards, Charity and Equity   Video 3.5 Crowdfunding – Rewards, Charity and Equity

+### Crowdfunding – Rewards, Charity and Equity

+The concept of crowdfunding
+is not as new as many may think.
+The Statue of Liberty was famously known as a gift from the French people to commemorate the American Revolution.
+What is less known is that there was not enough funding for the base of the statue and thus was actually crowdfunded by
+Joseph Pulitzer by placing appeals in the New York World newspaper in 1885 seeking contributions.

+Crowdfunding's modern incarnation gained popularity when Kickstarter launched in 2009 as an online platform to fund creative projects campaigns in exchange for rewards.

+Although not its' initial main target audience, Kickstarter became a favourite amongst hardware enthusiasts who wanted to fund minimum-batch-order production runs of electronics in Shenzhen and sought other enthusiasts to help with funding and receive part of the batch run as rewards.
+Gradually it became used more for pre-marketing and product validation of prototype consumer electronic, and other products, and even incorporated by hardware accelerators and venture capitalists.

+Some of the most funded Kickstarter campaigns were to fund smartwatch Pebble, the Connected Coolest Cooler, a Baubax, the travel jacket made for electronic accessories.

+Crowdfunding has been used
+to benefit charities as well.
+With sites like gofundme
+having raised three billion U.S. Dollars from over 25 million donors across two million campaigns.
+In China, Tencent's '99 Charity Day' in 2017 raised approximately 930 Million Yuan or 126 Million U.S. Dollars from over 12 million Wechat users for charities running 6700 programmes over a three-day period.

+Many other crowdfunding platforms have since emerged with different levels of curation.
+For example, IndieGoGo does not have a minimum all-or-nothing funding goal, and does not require a working prototype.

+More specialised platforms around sectors or themes have also emerged.
+Yet, before too long,
+some backers began to question this rewards approach.
+In late 2012 Oculus Rift's 19 year-old founder raised 2.4 million U.S. Dollars
+offering it's virtual reality
+head-mounted display as rewards.
+Yet, less than two years later, he sold the company to Facebook for two billion dollars.

+Were rewards backers chumps?
+If they could have received substantial upside by receiving equity in Oculus Rift, rather than V.R.
+Headgear?

+In 2012 Congress passed the JOBS Act which amongst other things legitimised the concept of equity crowdfunding.
+And in 2015, the SEC passed the Title IV regulations.
+Many other countries around the world followed suit to pass crowdfunding laws to encourage innovation, and to allow direct retail investment into early stage companies to augment current reliance on private placement exemptions from professional investors like venture capital firms, and high-net-worth individuals.

+The World Bank has predicted that crowdfunding investments will be a US$96 billion a year market in developing countries alone by 2025.

+And Goldman Sachs' analysts have heralded crowdfunding as potentially the most disruptive of all the new models of finance.
+In essence, online capital marketplaces have three main facets.

+First, digital access by the general public to learn more about, and for the information to be posted by projects online.

+Second, easy to use and secure fund flow from the general public to support these projects.

+And third, marketplaces where there is sufficiency of information for decisions to be made about the project and its' promoters that enable matchmaking of projects to the potential supporters.

+So unlike traditional stock markets which relied upon brokers and dealers as intermediaries, individual investors could transact directly which lead to many to describe this as disintermediation and democratisation of finance.

+Entrepreneurship and SMEs are well recognised as important drivers of employment and innovation.
+And television shows like **Shark Tank** in the U.S.
+And **Dragon's Den** in the U.K. popularised and encouraged the notion of entrepreneurs seeking such early stage funding for their projects and the general public's willingness and ability to participate in these kinds of investment decisions from their living room chairs.

+If securities in the form of equities or investment products are being offered existing securities and collective investment scheme laws and regulations require perspectives to be prepared for public offers unless they are private placements made to sophisticated investors.

+Crowdfunding legislation introduced specifically recognised such limitations of existing laws and are designed to allow SMEs and entrepreneurs to be able to more cost-effectively tap funding from the general public with specific consumer protection elements built in.
+Examples of these elements include limiting the size of qualified companies, capping investor, investment amounts, and requiring investor cooling-off periods.
+Minimum disclosure and lockups as well as licensing the marketplace portals.
+Yet, equity was just the first financial instrument to utilise this new distributed peer-to-peer model of finance.
+More was to come.

+---

+#### Module 3 Alternative Finance   3.5 Crowdfunding – Regards, Charity and Equity   Quick Check 3.5

+Which of the following is NOT a reason why businesses use rewards crowdfunding platforms?
+* (A) Raise sufficient capital to start production.
+* (B) Look for a venue to split equity in the company.
+* (C) Use popular crowdfunding campaigns to market financial products.

+---

+#### Module 3 Alternative Finance   3.6 P2P and Marketplace Lending   Video 3.6 P2P and Marketplace Lending